Burbank High School (Burbank, California): History

 Burbank High was first established in 1908.
 Previously students attended Burbank schools until the high school level, when they moved onto Glendale Union High School District.
 After 1908 the Burbank School District withdrew from the Glendale High School district.
 The school was named after a local citizen and land donor, not the American botanist Luther Burbank.

 Show Choir Program

 Burbank High is known for its nationally ranked advanced mixed show choir called In Sync, directed by Brett Carroll.
-Also directed by Brett Carroll, is the advanced women's group, "Impressions", the advanced men's group, "Sound Dogs", and an intermediate mixed group, "Out of the Blue".
-The Burbank High School show choir program was recently ranked number one in the country for 2009 and 2010 and is ranked number one on another ranking list for the 2009 to 2010 season.
+Also directed by Brett Carroll, is the advanced women's group, "Impressions".
+The Burbank High School show choir program was ranked number one in the country for 2009 and 2010.
 Burbank High School hosts its own non-competitive show choir competition called Burbank Blast, intended to be held annually starting 2008; starting in 2011, Burbank Blast became a full-fledged judged competition, the first Burbank High has ever hosted.
 Burbank High Show choirs finished the 2010 competition season ranked in the top five overall in the nation.
 This marks the third straight year for this accomplishment.